 Favorite Tools when Creating Images

 Back when Cassie was still creating those images in high school, she was using Photoshop.
 Now 15-20 years later, she is still using Photoshop.
-She admittedly “doesn’t know how to use 75% of what’s in there”, but she uses it because…If you want professional images, you have to be ready to embrace professional level software.Click To Tweet
+She admittedly “doesn’t know how to use 75% of what’s in there”, but she uses it because she believes that you have to be ready to embrace professional level software if you want professional images.

 Using software such as Photoshop.
 Lightroom, or Adobe Premiere (for video), will give you the flexibility you need to create the types of images you need to create.
 Creative Cloud makes the process easier by making all of the software available at one price per month for access to everything.
 Websites like Lynda offer training for every sort of software you can imagine, so learning to use pro-level image creation tools is truly possible for everyone.